 All oils contain all three types of fats (saturated, monounsaturated and polyunsaturated fat) but in varying percentages.
 More delicate plant oils, omega 3 oils like flaxseed oil and hemp seed oil do not stand up well to heat and should never be used for cooking.

-There are many poor quality vegetable oils on the market, especially the refined polyunsaturated ones that are highly processed with heat.
+Sometimes chemicals solvents are added to increase oil yield after pressing.
+Even though the solvents are then evaporated traces can remain in the oil.
+So there are many poor quality polyunsaturated, vegetable oils on the market because they are too refined and over processed.
 As polyunsaturated oils oxidize and become rancid they create free radicals in the body and hasten aging and weaken the immune system.

-EFAs are just that - essential for your health and vitality.
-There are many degenerative diseases that may occur if you do not get enough of the good fats.
+Good fats are essential for your health and vitality.
+There are many degenerative diseases that may occur if you do not get enough of the essential fatty acids in good fats.
 Cardiovascular disease, cancer, diabetes, multiple sclerosis, skin afflictions, dry skin, premenstrual syndrome, behavioral problems, poor wound healing, glandular atrophy, weakened immune functions and sterility are more of these.

 For more articles on how to keep your blood sugar low with your diet read the articles below!